-This sets out the activities, tools, techniques and organisational arrangements that ensure all principal risks facing the group are identified and understood; and that appropriate responses are in place to protect the group and prevent detriment to its customers and colleagues.
-This enables the group to meet its goals and enhances its ability to respond to new opportunities.
+This sets out the activities, tools, techniques and organisational arrangements designed to identify the principal and emerging risks facing the group; and that appropriate responses are in place to mitigate these risks and prevent detriment to its customers and colleagues.
+This is an enabler for the group to meet its goals and enhance its ability to respond to new opportunities.